Home > For Authors

 Instructions for Preparing a Manuscript for KDI Journal of Economic Policy

-- Manuscripts must be prepared in MS Word or LaTeX.
+- Manuscripts must be prepared in MS Word.

 - Manuscripts must be prepared in English on A4-sized paper using the “Times New Roman” or similar font, size 12p, and space between lines of 11.3 points.